RichardBack/PetHotelManagement/README.md

 As a Computer Science graduate from Southern New Hampshire University, I have built a strong foundation in problem-solving, programming, and algorithms.
 My academic experience has enhanced my ability to translate concepts into efficient code, organize data effectively using structured algorithms, and create innovative solutions to complex challenges.

 Projects such as the **Pet Hotel Management** system demonstrate my ability to design, implement, and secure scalable systems.
-They highlight growth in **object-oriented programming**, **database management**, and **software reverse engineering**, as well as adaptability to new technologies and problem domains.
+They highlight my growth in **object-oriented programming**, **database management**, and **software reverse engineering**, as well as my adaptability to new technologies and problem domains.
 ___

 ### 🌟 Featured Project: **Pet Hotel Management** System